cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 pangolin --outdir results/pangolin/ --outfile uk_india_report.csv data/all_sequences.fa
 ```

+- Create a directory for the output.
-- Looking at the help documentation (`pangolin --help`), modify the command above to add options for:
+- Look at the help documentation (`pangolin --help`) and modify the command above to add options for:
   - Using _UShER_ for placing sequences on the phylogeny (instead of the default, which uses _pangoLEARN_).
   - Output the multiple sequence alignment generated during the analysis.
   - Use 8 CPUs (or "threads") for parallel processing.